-Study 2 incorporated the aforementioned findings, augmented by an examination of the contents of literature in the field.
+Study 2 incorporated the above findings, augmented by an examination of the contents of literature in the field.
 Figure 2 shows the conceptual model developed from relevant literature and the results of Study 1.
-We also included variables that existing research have found to affect charity donation decisions, that is, the levels of a person's (a) affect intensity and (b) skepticism regarding advertising in general.
+We also included variables which existing research have found to affect charity donation decisions, i.e., the levels of a person's (i) affect intensity, and (ii) scepticism regarding advertising in general.